-In this post I will showcase to you a list of best free HTML5 video players and relating tools.
-In this list some plugins of wordpress related to HTML5 also included.
+In this post I will showcase to you a list of the best free HTML5 video player and relating tools.
+In this list some plugins of WordPress related to HTML5 also included.

-Note: This round-up is done specifically for you to decide which HTML5 video player is better for your website design project, so check out a few of the solutions that we particularly like.
-We invite you to rate the content, quality, and genre of these great HTML5 video players and opt for the choices according to your needs.
+Note: This round-up is done specifically for you to decide which free HTML5 video player is better for your website design project, so check out a few of the solutions that we particularly like.
+We invite you to rate the content, quality, and genre of the best HTML5 video players and opt for the choices according to your needs.

 Top 1: YouTube HTML5 Player

 YouTube, owned by Google, is the most popular video hosting platform out there.
+It is definitely one of the best HTML5 video players.
 There are millions of videos on YouTube, covering virtually every topic and style imaginable.
 For most people, viewing YouTube on their standard connection works fine.
 But with the slower connections and those with buffering and playback problems, iFunia offers a Free YouTube HTML5 Downloader for users to free download YouTube HTML 5 videos for offline enjoyment.

 - YouTube HTML 5 Video Demo »